SiriDB/siridb-server/help/help_alter_database.md

 >
 >When using a SiriDB database over multiple time zones it's probably best to
 >set the time zone to anything other than *NAIVE* since with *NAIVE* the server
 >*receiving* the query will convert the date to a local time-stamp.
 This means that
 >sending the same query to a server in another time zone could respond with
 >a different result.
 >
->It's however always possible in the query to specify
+>However, it's always possible in the query to specify
 >a UTC date by adding 'Z' to the date.
 For example: '2016-01-11 16:00Z' will
 >use UTC as it's time zone, no matter what time zone the database has configured.

 For a list of valid time zones see `help timezones`